-LWCAMPO is currently in the process of updating its Public Participation Plan (PPP).
-As part of the plan a set of outreach strategies are recommended, including virtual tools.
-Once the updated Public Participation Plan (PPP) is implemented, LWCAMPO seeks to create a Title VI/Public Outreach Subcommittee.
-LWCAMPO will also continue to use its website and social media accounts to provide information of meetings and public comment opportunities and meaningfully engage with the public and its stakeholders.
-Additionally, the MPO will evaluate its PPP and outreach strategies using measures of effectiveness and will update the PPP and strategies as necessary to ensure that all people in the community are able to participate and provided opportunities to be meaningfully involved in the decision-making processes, including individuals without access to the internet or computers and mobile devices.
+LWCAMPO prepared in-house its Public Participation Plan (PPP) update.
+As part of the plan, a set of outreach strategies are recommended, including virtual tools.
+As the updated Public Participation Plan (PPP) has been approved, LWCAMPO seeks to create a Title VI/Public Outreach Subcommittee.
+LWCAMPO continues to use its website and social media accounts to provide information of meetings and public comment opportunities, and meaningfully engage with the public and its stakeholders.
+Additionally, the MPO evaluates its PPP and outreach strategies using measures of effectiveness and has updated the PPP and strategies as necessary to ensure that all people in the community are able to participate and has provided opportunities to be meaningfully involved in the decision-making processes, including individuals without access to the internet or computers and mobile devices.